rwpalmer/tzLib/README.md

 *__I M P O R T A N T__*
 tzLib will store data in the devices EEPROM.
 By default EEPROM bytes 0-127 are used.
 * 	The command "tzLib.setEepromStartByte(0);" reflects that default.
-* 	If the default location is not available, developers must modify this command and insert it between #1 and #2 in the code sample.
+* 	If the default location is not available, developers must modify this command and insert it somewhere between #1 and #3 in the code sample.
 *	For example, "tzLib.setEepromStartByte(512);" would tell tzLib to use EEPROM bytes 512-639.
 *	Please see the tzLib-QuickStart guide in the doc folder of the projects GitHub repository for more details.